WLOGSolutions/Keras_and_Shiny/README.md

 ...\Keras_and_Shiny\R><b>rscript prepare_model.R</b>
 </pre>

-The script will read all images from the given `data_path`, pre-process them, train and test the CNN model and save the model in HDF5 format into `model` folder insinde the main project folder.
+The script will read all images from the given `data_path`, pre-process them, train and test the CNN model and save the model in HDF5 format into `model` folder inside the main project folder.

 Model has the following architecture: